The genuine procexp64.exe file is a software component of Sysinternals Process Explorer by Microsoft.

 ProcExp64 stands for Sysinternals Process Explorer (64-bit)

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the procexp64.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 The process known as Sysinternals Process Explorer belongs to software Process Explorer by Sysinternals - www.sysinternals.com (technet.microsoft.com/en-us/sysinternals) or Sysinternals (technet.microsoft.com/en-us/sysinternals).

-The file is a Verisign signed file.
-PROCEXP64.exe is certified by a trustworthy company.
-The file is not a Windows core file.
-PROCEXP64.exe is able to monitor applications.
-Therefore the technical security rating is 14% dangerous, however you should also read the user reviews.
+The file has a digital signature.
+Procexp64.exe is not a Windows core file.
+Procexp64.exe is able to monitor applications.
+Therefore the technical security rating is 19% dangerous, however you should also read the user reviews.

-To help you analyze the PROCEXP64.exe process on your computer, the following programs have proven to be helpful: Security Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
+To help you analyze the procexp64.exe process on your computer, the following programs have proven to be helpful: ASecurity Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware or a Trojan.
-Malwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.
+BMalwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.